 We also recommend having a variety of food on the shelves.
+Stocking up a bulk food supply is important for more than just emergencies.
 You’ll want dried beans and grains, preserved fruit and vegetables and canned meat.
 Don’t rely on the freezer for all your preserving.
 If your emergency has to do with a power outage, how long will that food in the freezer last?

 The great part about canned food is you can just pop off the lid and eat it without the need to cook it first.

 Want to take a look into our food storage system for a family of 12?
 We have put together a full pantry tour of how we store food for a year.